jacobranson/config/docs/INSTALLING.md

   arch="x86_64-linux" \
   ip="192.168.1.102"

+# set secure-boot to false, git add but don't commit

 # ssh in using the temporary password '12345';
 # copy the ssh id of the source machine to the target machine
 ssh-keygen -R "$ip"; \
   ssh-copy-id -i ~/.ssh/id_ed25519.pub "root@$ip" && \
   ssh "root@$ip"

+# ensure you are connected to the remote system

 # delete the temporary root password, since we have the
 # ssh id of the source machine now